-In June 2008 a co-operation between the University of Tübingen and the NLD was agreed and established.
+In June of 2008, a co-operation between the University of Tübingen and the NLD was agreed and established.
 Since June 2013, the most important finds have been on display in the Forschungsmuseum Schöningen.
-In August 2016, the Senckenberg Centre for Human Evolution and Palaeoenvironment (SHEP) was officially commissioned by the federal State of Lower Saxony to conduct research in Schöningen.
+In August 2016, the Senckenberg Centre for Human Evolution and Paleoenvironment (SHEP) was officially commissioned by the federal State of Lower Saxony to conduct research in Schöningen.

 The ongoing excavations in Schöningen are financially supported by the Lower Saxony Ministry of Science and Culture.

-In 2015 the special volume 89 of the Journal of Human Evolution about the site Schöningen was published, within which scientists present their findings and conclusions in a balanced context; the site in Schöningen has re-arranged our concept of human evolution in the lower Palaeolithic.
-The Hominins of the lower Palaeolithic were more similar to modern day man than has long been assumed.
+In 2015 the special volume 89 of the Journal of Human Evolution about the site Schöningen was published, within which scientists present their findings and conclusions in a balanced context; the site in Schöningen has re-arranged our concept of human evolution in the lower Paleolithic.
+The Hominins of the lower Paleolithic were more similar to modern day man than has long been assumed.
 Homo heidelbergensis already had the techniques needed in the construction of sophisticated weapons and tools.
-He lived within a social structure in which people hunted together, practised and communicated together, employing demarcation in the division of labour – all these qualities that were otherwise only attributed to modern man.
+He lived within a social structure in which people hunted together, practiced and communicated together, employing demarcation in the division of labor – all these qualities that were otherwise only attributed to modern man.